Dimenhydrinate: Popular culture

 Modest Mouse produced a song titled "Dramamine" on their 1996 debut album This Is a Long Drive for Someone with Nothing to Think About.
 The song uses side effects of the drug as a metaphor for the deteriorating state of a personal relationship.

 "The Ending of Dramamine" is the opening track of the album How to Leave Town by Car Seat Headrest.

+Wallice's 2021 EP Off the Rails has a track titled "Dramamine" utilizing the motion sickness drug as a metaphor for navigating an emotionally taxing relationship.